ChristianDarr-personal/device-onvif-camera/doc/auto-discovery-docker.md

 # Set Up Auto Discovery with Docker

-The auto-discovery mechanism uses multicast UDP to find  available cameras, so the device-onvif-camera service needs to send out the probe message to search.
+The auto-discovery mechanisms uses multicast and unicast UDP to find  available cameras, so the device-onvif-camera service needs to send out the probe message to search.

 However, we can’t send the multicast message from the **edgex network** to the **host network** in the **docker container**.